KxSystems/docs/docs/ref/dotz.md

 e.g. inspect HTTP headers representing oauth tokens, cookies, etc.
 Your custom code can then return different values based on what is discovered.

-The function should return a 2 element list.
-The list of possible return values are:
+The function should return a two-element list.
+The list of possible return values is:

 * User not authorized/authenticated
 ```q